LogFlames/folje/README.md

 ### sACN configuration

+## TODOs

+- Increase efficiency of the locate point function for the linear interpolation
+- Add save/load functionality

 ## Build

 This is build using [Go](https://go.dev/), [Wails](https://wails.io/) and [Svelte](https://svelte.dev/).
 To build the project, [install wails](https://wails.io/docs/gettingstarted/installation) and run `wails build`.